 Gemfields held two ruby auctions during 2017, which have comprised of rough gems sourced from its Montepuez ruby deposit in Mozambique.

 Montepuez’s auctions held since June 2014, have generated US$335 million in total revenues.

 Gemfields’ ownership of the iconic Fabergé name helps boost the international recognition and appeal of coloured gemstones and has contributed to the increase in demand for Gemfields’ responsibly sourced gems.

 Fabergé has focussed on creating new collections including jewellery, timepiece collections in collaboration with world-leading Swiss watchmakers, and bespoke objets d’art.

-Gemfields’ position as the world’s leading supplier of responsibly sourced coloured gemstones rests on its success of applying its unique mining, grading, auctioning and marketing techniques to its operations.
-The global coloured gemstone market continues to grow strongly, and Gemfields has the potential to expand through its existing emerald and ruby businesses, and to apply its successful model to sapphires and other coloured gemstones.
+The global coloured gemstone market continues to grow soundly and Gemfields has the potential to expand through its existing emerald and ruby businesses and to apply its successful model to other coloured gemstones.

 Over the past few years, Gemfields has made tangible strides towards becoming the “De Beers for Coloured Gemstones”.
 Gemfields also has the potential of entering into other emerald areas, which would further cement its position as the world’s leading gemstone producer.